awsdocs/amazon-cloudwatch-events-user-guide/doc_source/CWE_Troubleshooting.md

 ## I have just created/modified a rule but it did not match a test event<a name="RuleDoesNotMatch"></a>

 When you make a change to a rule or to its targets, incoming events might not immediately start or stop matching to new or updated rules\.
 Allow a short period of time for changes to take effect\.
-If, after this short period, events still do not match, you can also check several Events metrics for your rule in CloudWatch such as `TriggeredRules`, `Invocations`, and `FailedInvocations` for further debugging\.
+If, after this short period, events still do not match, you can also check CloudWatch metrics for your rule such as `TriggeredRules`, `Invocations`, and `FailedInvocations` for further debugging\.
+For more information about these metrics, see [Amazon CloudWatch Events Metrics and Dimensions](http://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/cwe-metricscollected.html) in the *Amazon CloudWatch User Guide*\.

-You can also use the `TestEventPattern` action to test the event pattern of your rule with a test event to make sure the event pattern of your rule is correctly set\.
+If the rule is triggered by an event from an AWS service, you can also use the `TestEventPattern` action to test the event pattern of your rule with a test event to make sure the event pattern of your rule is correctly set\.
 For more information, see [TestEventPattern](http://docs.aws.amazon.com/AmazonCloudWatchEvents/latest/APIReference/API_TestEventPattern.html) in the *Amazon CloudWatch Events API Reference*\.

 ## My rule did not self\-trigger at the time specified in the ScheduleExpression<a name="RuleDidNotTrigger"></a>